RandomFractals/CyberDash/README.md

 LOG_LEVEL=debug
 ```

-This option is also handy to fine tune mute tweet/user keywords config and ban spam users by building a private Twitter list to ignore marketing and spammy Twitter users and bots.
+This option is also handy to fine-tune mute tweet and user keywords config, and ban spam users by building a private 'blacklist' Twitter list to ignore marketing and spammy Twitter users and bots.

-Once you are happy with the results change log level to info for this Twitter bot to start retweeting or generating quoted tweet rating tweets.
+Once you are happy with the results change log level to info for this Twitter bot to start retweeting or generating quoted tweet rating tweets in 'rate' bot mode.
+See src/bot.js code for what is done in 'rate' bot mode.
+Modify as desired.

 # 1. Run realtime Twitter stream/filter bot (default)